 The communities of developers that power the evolution of UNIX and Linux may be in different silos, but they often share information.
 As a result, some of the advancements that have been made in the Linux arena have been assimilated into the UNIX universe.
 For example, some GNU utilities have been integrated as add-ons in UNIX systems because developers needed features that weren’t, at the time, part of the UNIX environment.

 One example is AIX by IBM, which is a UNIX-based system.
 AIX started offering an AIX Toolbox designed for Linux Applications that included hundreds of GNU packages.
 This software could be appended to an installation of AIX, making it easier for users to transition from Linux to the UNIX-based AIX system.

 Both operating systems are vulnerable to malware and exploitation; however, historically both OSs have been more secure than the popular Windows OS.
 Linux is actually slightly more secure for a single reason: it is open source.

 When a new bug or vulnerability is discovered in Linux, it is immediately reported in the Linux forums and is typically fixed within days.
-Since UNIX is a proprietary, users have to wait for an official patch to be released.
+Since UNIX is proprietary, users have to wait for an official patch to be released.

-Despite the proprietary handicap of UNIX, both operating systems do provide significant security implementations including the segmentation of the user domain in a multiuser environment, the isolation of tasks in a multitasking environment, a password system that can be encrypted (or located remotely), as well as a host of other features that make them almost impervious to the malware attacks that have become so commonplace in the Windows arena.
+Despite the proprietary handicap of UNIX, both operating systems do provide significant security implementations including the segmentation of the user domain in a multiuser environment, the isolation of tasks in a multitasking environment, and a password system that can be encrypted (or located remotely), as well as a host of other features that make them almost impervious to the malware attacks that have become so commonplace in the Windows macOS arenas.

-Looking into the Future
+Looking into the future

+Current estimates are that Linux machines comprise around 1.84% of all computers connected to the Internet.
 Keep in mind that these figures do not include the Android OS and the many consumers who have chosen to run their home computers using open-source Linux distributions.

 Top courses in Linux